Today's Articles

 The Creole Communities of the Americas, and the Caribbean, a story

-*Creole communities of the Americas and the Caribbean are celebrated on this date in 1441.
-This community has evolved primarily because of the Middle Passage.
+*On this date in 1441, Creole communities of the Americas and the Caribbean are celebrated.
+This community evolved primarily because of the Middle Passage.

 In regions that were formerly colonies of Spain, the Spanish word criollo (implying "native" or "local") historically denoted a class in the colonial caste system, comprising people born in the colonies but of totally or at least largely Spanish descent.
 The word came to refer to things distinctive of the region, as it is used today, in expressions such as "Comida Criolla" ("country" food from the area).

-By the 19th century, this discrimination, the example of the American Revolution, and the Enlightenment ideals eventually led the Spanish American Criollo elite to rebel against Spanish rule.
-With the support of the lower classes, they engaged Spain in the Spanish American wars of independence (1810–1826), which ended with the break-up of the former Spanish Empire in the Americas into several independent republics.
+By the 19th century, this discrimination, an example of the American Revolution, and the Enlightenment ideals eventually led the Spanish-American Criollo elite to rebel against Spanish rule.
+With the support of the lower classes, they engaged Spain in the Spanish-American wars of independence (1810–1826), which ended with the break-up of the former Spanish Empire in the Americas into several independent republics.

 A Creole person from the Caribbean could have French, Spanish, Portuguese, British, and/or Dutch ancestry, mixed with sub-Saharan Africa, and sometimes mixed with Native Indigenous people of the Americas.
 As workers from Asia entered the Caribbean, non-white Creole people intermarried with Arabs, Indians, Chinese, Javanese, and Hmong.
 The latter combinations were especially common in Guadeloupe.
 Creole language, foods, and cultures are the result of these influences.